 MORE! offers a wide range of tasks that can be completed individually, in pair and group work in class.
-The Workbook, the CD-ROM and online activities offer the students plenty of individual opportunity to further develop their competencies further by training the four skills, practising vocabulary, picking up chunks of language and grammar, and developing their pronunciation.
+The Workbook, the CD-ROM and online activities offer the students plenty of individual opportunity to develop their competencies further by training in the four skills, practising vocabulary, picking up chunks of language and grammar, and developing their pronunciation.
 This is done through a motivating and varied range of texts and tasks, taking into consideration different learning styles, multiple intelligences and students' mixed abilities.
-The level of difficulty varies from very simple texts and tasks (for example the CD-ROM, task of practising the meaning of lexis by matching words and pictures) to quite demanding ones (another CD-ROM task when students listen to authentic interviews with British teens and complete multiple-choice tasks while they are listening).
+The level of difficulty varies from very simple texts and tasks (for example the CD-ROM, task of practising the meaning of lexis by matching words and pictures) to quite demanding ones (another CD-ROM task when students listen to authentic interviews with British teens and complete multiplechoice tasks while they are listening).

-a mixture of fun and more 'serious' topics and texts

-MORE! takes young people seriously by progressively offering thought-provoking, stimulating and serious real-world content.
-This approach can be tracked through the growing number of documentary-style photographs throughout the series.
-An equally important aspect of learning a foreign language is having fun.
-Students using MORE! will have fun learning English in many different ways: through motivating songs, poems and chants, the enjoyable texts, the interesting DVD and CD ROM encounters with young people in English-speaking countries, and the humorous 'Fido' cartoons.
+$\boldsymbol{\cdot}$ a mixture of fun and more 'serious' topics and texts important aspect of learning a foreign language is having fun.
+Students using MORE! will have fun learning English in many different ways: through motivating songs, poems and chants, the enjoyable texts, the interesting DVD and CD-ROM encounters with young people in English-speaking countries, and the humorous 'Fido' cartoons.